 Consider the probability curves in the neutrino oscillation charts.
 The three probabilities add to one.
 We can see that the energy of the neutrino is related to the speed of the oscillation.
 Perhaps we can consider the probability as a proxy for the amount of energy carried by each of the particles in superposition.
 Wikipedia says, “The basic physics behind neutrino oscillation can be found in any system of coupled harmonic oscillators.”
 This is fascinating, because 𝗡𝗣𝗤𝗚 electrino/positrino dipoles carry harmonic waves, and are harmonic oscillators.

 How would we describe the physics of a group of electrino/positrino dipoles?
-First, within each dipole the electrino and positrino attract each other.
+We might imagine that within each dipole the electrino and positrino attract each other.
 As each particle orbits the other, it is chasing the ephemeral position of where their partner was in the past when it emitted the electric field that is currently arriving after having propagated at the local speed of electromagnetic fields, also called the local speed of light, c.

-We might explain neutrinos as an attracted group of dipoles.
+We might explain the Noether cores of neutrinos as an attracted group of dipoles.
 They drift apart and back together.
 There is a regular cyclic trade of kinetic and electromagnetic energy forms for this amorphous group.
-The electron neutrino is three dipoles in a cluster.
+The electron neutrino is three dipoles in a Noether core plus a neutral 3/3 weak personality layer.
 If you name the dipoles abc, you can imagine various clusters forming in a loose coupling: abc, ab + c, ac + b, a + bc, a + b + c.
-So this makes perfect logical sense.
-The muon neutrino is two dipoles in a loose cluster.
+This seems like a reasonable dynamic vision, although reality may be way cooler.

 J Mark Morris : San Diego : California